 Simple English definitions for legal terms

-Read a random definition: maiden
+Read a random definition: synthetic rule

 Crime against nature refers to sexual acts that are considered "unnatural" or against the natural order.
 Some places have laws specifically against certain acts, like sodomy or bestiality, while others use the term more broadly.
 In North Carolina, for example, it can include prostitution and acts with minors.
 While the Supreme Court has struck down anti-sodomy laws, some states still have laws against certain sexual acts that fall outside of what is protected by the Constitution.